matrix-org/matrix-spec-proposals/proposals/3881-remote-push-notification-toggling.md

 ## Migration

-Clients that connect to a home server that doesn't yet support this proposal should interpret a missing `is_disabled` value as `false`.
+Clients that connect to a home server that doesn't yet support this proposal should interpret a missing `enabled` value as `true`.

-Home servers should migrate pushers that were registered before this proposal so that `is_disabled` is `false`
+Home servers should migrate pushers that were registered before this proposal so that `enabled` is `true`

 ## Potential issues

 Adding an enabled state to pushers increases the complexity of the push notification API.
-In addition to a pusher existing or not existing, implementations now have to also evaluate the pusher's `is_disabled` field.
+In addition to a pusher existing or not existing, implementations now have to also evaluate the pusher's `enabled` field.

 ## Alternatives